Watch for Signs of Connecticut Nursing Home Abuse

 Loved ones should also be aware of the fact that while abuse is an issue, neglect can be just as harmful.
 Neglect can cause many of the same injuries – the only difference is that while abuse is intentional, neglect comes from a failure to provide the level of care that is required by law.

 Contact a New London Nursing Home Abuse Attorney Today

-If you suspect that your loved one has been the victim of nursing home abuse in the New London area, you should contact Polito & Associates today.
+If you suspect that your loved one has been the victim of nursing home abuse in the New London area, you should contact Polito & Harrington today.
 Our team of experienced attorneys is committed to protecting the rights of nursing home residents and works hard to ensure that they receive the compensation to which they are entitled.
 To schedule a free case evaluation, call our office today at (860) 447-3300 or contact us online.